 2. Stroll the Shoreline of Radhanagar Beach

 Imagine an expansive white sand beachfront outlined by dense foliage, complemented by serene waters and a gentle wind.
-In an idyllic corner of Andaman exists such a place, known as Radhanagar Beach.
+In an idyllic corner of Andaman exists one of India’s most famous beaches, known as Radhanagar Beach.

 It is located in Havelock Island, nearly 11 km away from the island’s only jetty.
 This beach is famed for receiving the accolade of Asia’s best beach by Time Magazine.